Homecoming

 After the service was over at al-Hamd Mosque, I headed out into the street.
 I couldn’t bring myself to recall the subject the sermon had touched on.
 It had not only been long and repetitive, but also atrociously rendered to boot.
 However, it had at least allowed me time to psych myself up for my upcoming appointment.

 I crossed the paved road that ran parallel to the Mahmoudiyah Canal and arrived at the beginning of Mercy Street.
 In 500 meters, I would have to overcome what had kept me away from him for 35 years.
 He used to glare daggers at me, to the point where I began dreading the very idea of stumbling across him.
 It was only natural that all these years later I cringed at the thought of seeing him again, especially after estimating the amount of rage that must have welled up inside him over time.
 I walked gingerly, minding the gap between the train and the platform.
-After all, time does not ...Read more
+After all, time does ...Read more

 Nostalgia